One of the automotive world’s newest, and most impressive, developments is

 Who is Heng Yang?

-Yang was raised in China’s Jiangsu province and completed his undergraduate degree at Tsinghua University, where he graduated with the highest honors after studying a wide range of subject matter, the MIT News Office reports.
+Yang was raised in China’s Jiangsu province and completed his undergraduate degree at Tsinghua University, where he graduated with the highest honors after studying a wide range of subject matter, the

 Yang then went on to study mechanical engineering and earn a master’s degree at the Massachusetts Institute of Technology (MIT).
 During his time there, he worked on improving ultrasound imaging systems to track liver fibrosis.
 To do this, he took a class about designing algorithms to control robots.

 That class sparked an interest in Yang about algorithms and robotics, which he continued to pursue as a graduate student in the Laboratory for Information and Decision Systems.
 It’s been in this program that he’s fostered new technology to make self-driving cars.

 Yang and his collaborators have developed the first set of "certifiable perception" algorithms to make